Pocket listing: Background

 The reasons for a pocket listing may vary from the need for privacy or secrecy to discrimination, and some sellers may have their own reasons for not advertising a listing in conventional ways, including wanting to sell only to certain types of people.
 Several legitimate marketing strategies can also lead sellers to choose pocket listings.
 Pocket listings can be very appealing to buyers who seek exclusive opportunities.
 Other legitimate reasons for a seller to decide to do a pocket listing include the potential for a faster, smoother transaction when the listing agent has buyer clients who may be interested in the property.
 It can reduce the need for many showings to strangers.
 A pocket listing can help reduce the likelihood of a stale listing that can be caused by a property sitting on the MLS for many weeks or months.

 Many full-time agents have knowledge of pocket listings in their own office or in other offices of their own company.
 While many MLS systems may try to limit this type of listing by requiring execution of a written notice relative to the benefits of MLS publicity, they may encourage members to refrain from taking pocket listings.
 There are some companies which list property as pocket listings for a short time before entering it into their MLS.
 With the written agreement of the seller, this would allow the company to try to obtain both the listing side and the "selling" side of the commission, an industry term known as "both sides of the transaction".

 A real estate company which is not a member of any MLS may have pocket listings, but may still be willing to cooperate with other real estate professionals in the sale of their listings.

 A broker or agent having a Pocket Listing can sometimes imply that the property will be sold directly to a buyer by the seller's agent.

 Some brokerages are starting to provide private pocket listing services for the public and investors that allow them to act as a dual-agent in the transaction.
-Most notably, Pocket Deed has recently opened to the public from Beta testing in the Portland, OR area that allows brokers to promote their pocket listings in a centralized location.
-They secure Pocket Listings by keeping the exact property address hidden and display the property location within a 1/2 mile radius of where the property is located.